Terri and Vince are the proud parents of two young men. However, for 15 years they believed their younger son was their daughter.

 “Allies & Angels is a story that has the power to open your heart and your mind.
 Terri and Vince show us what it means to wholly and unconditionally love our children as the wonderful people they were meant to be.
 Their story is one of compassion, learning, and support that anyone who has or works with children and youth can understand and relate to, even if they don’t know someone who is transgender.
 Their family’s journey, through both laughter and tears, offers hope to families and young people going through similar experiences.
 After reading Allies & Angels you will certainly walk away with a greater understanding of what it is like to be transgender.
 If you allow yourself to, you will also understand the joys of loving someone who is transgender.” —Marissa Rice, Director of Youth Services, ACR Health

 “Allies and Angels is about parenting and faith and living authentic lives.
 It explores the ways in which we can support our children through love, kindness, compassion and acceptance.
 It highlights what can happen when we have the love and support of family, and others who are open-minded enough to become part of a life changing journey.
 As a professional advocate for the trans* and gender non-conforming community I reap rewards beyond any expectation.
 The Cook’s are a significant part of those rewards.
 They have found a way to share this story, acknowledge all that contributed in some positive way, critique those who wish us harm and highlight significant challenges others face when they don’t have support.
 Read this book if you want to know how to parent your children through any challenge, big or small, significant or fleeting.
 Come to understand that “suppressing and rejecting” a [transgender] child robs them and adds tremendously to the already existing burdens that are part of life.
-This book is a gift that teaches that a change in perspective can have a miraculous impact in ways unimaginable.” —Sheilah R. Sable, Director of Organizing for the Empire State Pride Agenda
+This book is a gift that teaches that a change in perspective can have a miraculous impact in ways unimaginable.” —Sheilah R. Sable, Director of Community Education and Outreach, Empire State Pride Agenda

 “Allies & Angels is a powerful story that would benefit anyone interested in growing in love and understanding.
 It certainly benefited me.
 The story provides you with a comprehensive understanding of not only what their son went through, but the entire family, when discovering their daughter is really their son.
 It’s a book that anyone should be able to relate to as a parent, a friend, as a human being.
 It will hopefully open the eyes of those who are quick to judge, and to instead “walk in somebody else’s shoes.”
 The Cooks could be your best friends, your neighbors, relatives or classmates.
 They give an honest and inspiring account about the power of love, courage and acceptance.” —Tami Scott, Editor of Allies & Angels, Baldwinsville Messenger.